paradicms/paradicms/README.md

 ## Repository organization

-This repository is organized into three main sections:
+The code in this repository is organized into three areas:

 * `app/`: [Paradicms app](https://paradicms.org/docs/introduction/apps) implementations
 * `lib/py/`: Python libraries, which are primarily used by [Paradicms GitHub Actions](https://paradicms.org/docs/reference/github-actions)
   * `lib/py/etl`: code for transforming data from various sources (Airtable, Omeka, spreadsheets, et al.) into the [Paradicms data model](https://paradicms.org/docs/introduction/data-model/)
-  * `lib/py/ssg`: code for statically generating websites (apps) from data in the Paradicms data model
+  * `lib/py/ssg`: code for statically generating websites (apps) from data adhering to the Paradicms data model
 * `lib/ts`: TypeScript libraries used by app implementations

+### Data

+The `data/` directory contains synthetic data used in development and test data used in unit tests.
+It also contains generated [Costume Core](http://www.ardenkirkland.com/costumecore/) ontologies.

 ### Scripts